Focus on tourism: Area gearing up for USA Cycling Gravel Nationals this summer

 People are also reading…

-Raines said people came from Maine, Florida and Arkansas to ride in the Robidoux Rendezvous.
+Raines said people came from Maine, Florida and Arkansas, to name just a few, to ride in the Robidoux Rendezvous.
 He said he estimates that just 2% of riders came from the area.

 Gravel cycling can be varied, depending on the event, he explained.